 Q: I am interested in living in a BRIDGE property.
 How do I know if I qualify?

 All of our affordable properties have specific income and household size requirements.
 These requirements vary from property to property and are subject to change.
 We also have some properties that are exclusively for seniors and/or disabled families.
 All applicants are screened according to our tenant selection criteria, which is included in each property’s application packet.
 All of our residents must pass strict credit checks, have excellent references, and be prepared to live in a community that has high standards for its quality of life.
 Since each property has specific requirements, it is best to contact the property you are interested in for more information.
-Visit our Property Finder to search our properties and filter by type, county and/or city, or for a listing of BRIDGE properties, click here.
+Visit our Property Finder to search our properties and filter by type, county and/or city.

 Q: How do I apply for housing?